Coppernic/PcscSample/README.md

 ## Prerequisites

-CpcSystemServices shall be installed on your device.
+CoreServices shall be installed on your device.
-Please install the last version available on FDroid available on www.coppernic.fr/fdroid.apk
+Please install the last version available on CopperApps available on www.coppernic.fr/CopperApps.apk

 ## Set up